sigoden/aichat/README.md

 ### Shell integration

 This is a **very handy feature**, which allows you to use `aichat` shell completions directly in your terminal, without the need to type `aichat` with prompt and arguments.
-Shell integration enables the use of ShellGPT with hotkeys in your terminal, supported by both Bash and ZSH shells.
 This feature puts `aichat` completions directly into terminal buffer (input line), allowing for immediate editing of suggested commands.

 ![aichat-integration](https://github.com/sigoden/aichat/assets/4012553/9a9b17ea-977a-4bd8-8182-a0a96627573c)